Kafū, aged forty-one.

 January 9th.

-Around noon, I rehearsed the *Seishin* shamisen at Umekichi’s place.
+Before noon, I practiced the Seishin shamisen at Umekichi’s place.

-In the afternoon, I compiled *Danchōtei Letters* as I had the previous day.
+In the afternoon, I compiled letters as on the previous day.

 January 10th.